October 2013 Competition

 Adjudication committee members assign a score for each of the three criteria listed above, based on the following scoring table.
 The appropriate weighting is then applied to arrive at a final score.
 Applications must receive a score of 3.0 or higher for each of the three criteria in order to be recommended for funding.

 Satisfactory - good

 Communication of results

 Research offices will be informed of the competition results pertaining to their applicants by way of SSHRC’s secure site.
-All applicants will receive, in addition to SSHRC’s notice of decision, a summary of the adjudication committee's evaluation of their proposal, as well as any external assessments received.
+All applicants will receive, in addition to SSHRC’s notice of decision, any external assessments received and a summary of the adjudication committee’s evaluation of their proposal, where applicable.